 While attending university, Andrew also studied piano pedagogy and early childhood music with Dr. Lesley Sisterhen-McAllister.
 While at Baylor, Andrew taught individual and group lessons to children of all ages for several years.
 He also helped to start a now well-established early childhood early music program on campus that caters to children from birth to 5 years of age.

 Andrew served on the executive committee for the Alberta Piano Teachers Association as the Continuing Education Convener and maintained a busy studio at Taylor College for 10 years.
 He has relocated to the Comox Valley on Vancouver Island.
-He is the accompanist at Riverbend United Church and is also a member of the Boris Roubakine Piano Club in Edmonton.
-He is also an examiner for the Canadian National Conservatory of Music.
+He is the accompanist at St. George's United Church and for the Men of Notes of the Celebration Singers.
+He is a current member of the Boris Roubakine Piano Club in Edmonton and the Vice President of the Comox Valley Piano Teachers Society.
+Andrew is in demand as an examiner for the Canadian National Conservatory of Music.

 Andrew enjoys teaching students of all ages and levels.
 He emphasizes creative and positive teaching in lessons so that his students learn to love all aspects of music.
 Andrew is a member of the Alberta Registered Music Teachers' Association (ARMTA) and the Boris Roubakine Piano Club.
 He continues to perform and enjoys solo and collaborative work.
 In August 2014, Andrew attended the Classical Music Festival in Eisenstadt, Austria with solo performance and masterclass opportunities (Dr. Jane Magrath, University of Oklahoma and Dr. Alan Chow, Northwestern University) in Haydn Hall of the Esterhazy Palace.